-You can learn more about inner tasks and how they relate to the practice of mindful, conscious work HERE.
+You can learn more about inner tasks and how they relate to the practice of conscious practical work HERE.

 Our gratitude goes to Jeanine Siler Jones for sharing these conscious tasks.
 You can find out more about Jeanine HERE.